fpvandoorn/hanabi-scratchpad/characters.md

 ### Panicky
 * 1-away saves should be respected (on low clues), and preferably be given with number.
+* If the Panicky player discard the 2 cards closest to chop (the two expected discards) out of order, it is a chop move on the next player (if that doesn't make sense it is a positional).

 <!-- ### Picky -->